ScottTunstall/ScrambleLandScapeDecode/README.md

 # ScrambleLandScapeDecode

 Explains how to decode the landscapes in Arcade SCRAMBLE 1981.

-(If you want to see my SCRAMBLE disassembly, please visit seanriddle.com/scramble.asm )
+(If you are looking for my SCRAMBLE arcade game disassembly, please visit http://seanriddle.com/scramble.asm)

 Landscape outline is rendered in WHITE.